sotoblanco/BTC_Price_Prediction/README.md

 	- volume
 	- adj_close

- The last data was obtained November 3 2022 at 19:00 UTC
+ The last data store in the data folder to train our model was obtained November 3 2022 at 19:00 UTC

-This data is processed using the ``feature_engineering_btc.py`` file.
+This data is processed using the ``feature_engineering_btc.py`` file store in the data folder.

 We split the market hours into day and night: